Grants of up to £20,000 are available

-The first awards were made in 2009, and from the initial modest beginnings we have since been able to allocate more than a quarter of a million pounds.
-Details of some of the projects can be found below.
+The first of these grants were made in 2009, and from the initial modest beginnings we have since been able to allocate over one million pounds.
+A brief history of the scheme and details of many of those projects can be found below.

-Regular updates on progress with these projects appears in I A News, our quarterly bulletin.
+Regular updates on progress with these projects appear in I A News, our quarterly bulletin.